 – Matthew Chapter 27

 My name is Jefferson Williams.
-I am a Geologist.
-I have been studying Dead Sea seismites since 1999.
-In the process, I have also been trying to answer that question.
+I am a Geologist and I have been studying Dead Sea seismites since 1999.
+Seismites are sedimentary layers that were deformed by earthquake shaking.
+In the process of studying seismites I have also been trying to answer that question.

 To answer that question, we have to travel to the Dead Sea; a large body of water that gets as close as a mere 13 miles (21 km.) from the City of Jerusalem where Jesus died.
 Click here to see a Satellite Photo

 The muds of the Dead Sea record earthquakes.
 Normally sediments accumulate in the Dead Sea layer by layer leaving a steadily growing thickness of Dead Sea mud.
 But, during earthquakes, the top layer of the Dead Sea mud deforms; leaving something known as a seismite.

 The seismite labeled as Event B below was formed in 31 BC.